Leverage Negotiation Training To Find Opportunities in Differences

 Shane Smith from Jabil with a group of people

-Skills gained in the Duke Leadership Program and other Duke Executive Ed programs helped this manufacturing senior executive lead his team through unprecedented pandemic challenges—and continue to pay off long after.
+Skills gained in the Duke Leadership Program and other Duke Executive Education programs helped this manufacturing senior executive lead his team through unprecedented pandemic challenges—and continue to pay off long after.

 Faculty